Skip to content

 Noted High Society Playboy and Titanic Survivor Brings Notoriety to Bernards Township.

-It’s a fun story, but you’ve gotta hang in there.
-First we need a little background about John’s father, the one who didn’t survive the Titanic disaster.
+It’s a fun story, but you have to hang in there.
+First, we must provide a little background about John’s father, who didn’t survive the Titanic disaster.

-In 1909 John Jacob Astor IV divorced his wife Ava and, two years later, married his eighteen-year-old mistress Madeleine Talmadge Force, which scandalized New York society .
-Mr and Mrs Astor travelled to Egypt and Paris and, in the spring of 1912, decided to return to America as First Class passengers on board the brand new Titanic, probably because, given that Madeleine was 5 months pregnant, they wanted the baby to be born in America.
+In 1909, John Jacob Astor IV divorced his wife Ava and, two years later, married his eighteen-year-old mistress Madeleine Talmadge Force, which scandalized New York society.
+Mr. and Mrs. Astor traveled to Egypt and Paris and, in the spring of 1912, decided to return to America as First-Class passengers on board the brand new Titanic, probably because, given that Madeleine was five months pregnant, they wanted the baby to be born in America.
 They boarded the Titanic at Cherbourg.

 John Jacob Astor IV

-After the accident Astor left his suite to investigate, he quickly returned and reported to his wife that the ship had struck ice.
+After the accident, Astor left his suite to investigate; he quickly returned and reported to his wife that the ship had struck ice.
 He reassured her that the damage did not appear serious.
-As his wife boarded a lifeboat, Astor asked if he could accompany her, due to her “delicate condition”, but an Second Officer Lightoller refused, reminding Astor of the “women and children only” rule.
-Taking the refusal like a gentleman, Astor then threw his gloves to his wife, and lit a cigarette.
+As his wife boarded a lifeboat, Astor asked if he could accompany her due to her “delicate condition,” but a Second Officer Lightoller refused, reminding Astor of the “women and children only” rule.
+Taking the refusal like a gentleman, Astor threw his gloves to his wife and lit a cigarette.
 He and his dog were last seen on deck.

 Astor died when the iconic ship went down on April 15, 1912.
-His body was recovered during the retrieval process by the crew of the Mackay-Bennett, on April 22, covered in soot, and partially crushed, leading experts to believe he had been smashed by a falling smokestack.
+His body was recovered during the retrieval process by the crew of the Mackay-Bennett on April 22, covered in soot and partially crushed, leading experts to believe he had been smashed by a falling smokestack.
 He had $2,500 cash in his pocket.
-In perspective, that would be like someone walking around today with $65,000 in his pocket!
+That would be like someone walking around today with $65,000 in his pocket!

 (Left – Eric Braeden, actor who played Johh Jacob Astor IV in the 1999 film Titanic)